A Thurston compactification of the space of stability conditions: The affine A1 case

 For (2), write \(s = \beta P_i\) where \(i\) is either \(0\) or \(1\).
 Assume that \(i = 0\); the other case is similar.
 Rewrite

 as in (1).
 Note that the object \(P_0\) is supported at two states, namely \([P_0,P_1]\) and \([P_{-1},P_0]\).
 We can apply \(\sigma_{a_k}\) at least at one of these two states.
-From the condition on our cyclic writing, it is clear that all subsequent letters are applicable.
+From the condition on our recognised expression, it is clear that all subsequent letters are applicable.
 To finish, any power of \(\gamma\) is applicable at any vertex.
 Therefore \(s\) is recognised by the automaton.